glynnforrest/Crutches/README.md

   (e.g. user permissions).
 * NamedBitmask - An extension of Bitmask that abstracts numeric flags away from the user, instead referring to named flags.
+* Roman - Convert integers to roman numerals and back again.

 See the docs/ directory for detailed usage on each.